Chapter 1

 Linearize the file in.pdf, writing to out.pdf.

 In extremis, you may place cpdflin and its resources in the current working directory, though this is not recommended.
-For further help, refer to the installation instructions for your copy of cpdf.
+For further help, refer to the installation instructions for your copy of Cpdf.

 To keep the existing linearization status of a file (produce linearized output if the input is linearized and the reverse), use -keep-l instead of -l.